 You can remove an asset or account from the list.
-Select the entry in the grid and click -Delete.
+Select the entry in the grid and click Delete.

 - 4. On Request Details, configure the following settings, which will apply to all of the selected assets and accounts: - a.
 Normal Access: If the policy has emergency access enabled, select this option to gain normal access to this password.
-Normal access ensures the access request goes through the entire end-to-end access release process from request to approval to review as defined in the policy by the Security Policy Administrator. - b.
+Normal access ensures the access request goes through the entire end-to-end access release process from request to approval to review as defined in the policy by the Security Policy Administrator.

+- b.
 Emergency Access: If the policy has emergency access enabled, select this option to gain immediate emergency access to this password.
 When you use Emergency Access, the request requires no approval. - c.
 Request Immediately: If selected, the request is immediately created.
 You can clear this option to enter a specific date and time for the request in the user's local time. - d.
-Checkout Duration: Based on the policy, do one of the following: - View the checkout duration. - If the Allow Requester to Change Duration option is enabled in the policy, you can set the days, hours, and minutes that you want to use the password.
-This overrides the checkout duration set in the access request policy. - e.
+Checkout Duration: Based on the policy, do one of the following: - View the Checkout Duration. - If the Allow Requester to Change Duration option is enabled in the policy, you can set the days, hours, and minutes that you want to use the password.
+This overrides the Checkout Duration set in the access request policy. - e.
 Ticket Number: If the policy requires a ticket number, enter a ticket number.
 If multiple accounts are in the request and one or more require a ticket number, the ticket number is applied to all of the requests associated with this access request.
-This feature is set up through the desktop client.
+This feature is set up through the desktop client. - f.

-f.
 Reason: If the policy requires a reason, enter a reason.
 If multiple accounts are in the request and one or more require a reason.
-The reason is applied to all of the requests associated with this access request.

-Select the Description down arrow to view the description defined for the selected reason.
+The reason is applied to all of the requests associated with this access request. - Select the Description down arrow to view the description defined for the selected reason. - g.

-- g.
 Comment: If required, enter information about this request.
 When multiple accounts are specified in the request, if any of the selected accounts require a comment, you must enter a comment.
 The comment will be applied to all of the requests associated with this access request.
 The limit is 255 characters. - 5.
-To save the access request as a favorite, click the Add to Favorites button.

-Add to Favorites displays, allowing you to specify a name and description for the access request.
-It also allows you to assign a color to the request's icon.

-This access request is then added to your Favorites.
-How you manage favorites depends on your interface:

-- In the web client, favorites are displayed on the Home page and the Requests page.
-For more information, see Favorites (web client) on page 29. - In the desktop client, select the favorite request from the Favorites pane.
+To save the access request as a favorite, click the Add to Favorites button. - Add to Favorites displays, allowing you to specify a name and description for the access request.
+It also allows you to assign a color to the request's icon. - This access request is then added to your Favorites.
+In the desktop client, select the favorite request from the Favorites pane.
 In the New Access Request dialog, you can edit the request details or enter a required reason or comment before submitting the request.
-For more information, see Desktop client favorite request on page 41. - 6.
-After entering the required information, click Submit Request.

-The Results dialog displays the access requests submitted and whether a request was successful.
+For more information, see Desktop client favorite request on page 57. - 6.
+After entering the required information, click Submit Request. - The Results dialog displays the access requests submitted and whether a request was successful.
+If unsuccessful due to usage restrictions, a message returns the time available.

 When the request has been approved, you can use the password.
-For more information, see Taking action on a password release request on page 50.
+For more information, see Taking action on a password release request on page 71.